tim-collie/quantspark/README.md

 ![Quantspark (2)](https://github.com/tim-collie/quantspark/assets/43747594/c236b3af-aa96-4003-8bee-d2c26d884237)

-This repository contains Terraform code to deploy an AWS based webserver.
+This repository contains Terraform code to deploy asimple AWS based webservice.
 This document will cover infrastructure deployment, removal and design choices with a final section giving an idea of improvements with further time investment.

 - Terraform 1.2.*